-The bulk of Strukton's operations takes place in the euro zone.
-Strukton's currency risk relates mostly to its foreign subsidiaries in Scandinavia.
+The bulk of Oranjewoud's operations takes place in the euro zone.
+The currency risk relates mostly to its foreign subsidiaries in Scandinavia and the United States.
 No hedges are used.
 The foreign currency risk on the equity of foreign subsidiaries and the provided long term loans to these subsidiaries, the so called translation risk, is not hedged.